 Focus on Cybersecurity

-Small businesses have increasingly become the target for cyberattacks and data breaches, and it’s time they start fighting back.
+Small businesses have increasingly become the target of cyberattacks and data breaches, and it’s time they start fighting back.
 That’s why small to medium-sized businesses need to view cybersecurity through the lens of enterprise businesses.
 By locking down on a comprehensive data backup and recovery plan and forming new standardized blocking procedures, small businesses can prepare themselves for the worst.

 Greater Emphasis on Automation